 Virtual Events Are Cost-Effective

 Virtual events have a variety of options that allow for a variety of scenarios such as live webcasting, pre-recorded video, and interactive discussions.
 Participants can be from all over the world, allowing for a greater reach than what may be possible with a local event.

 Virtual Events Build Digital Data

 Online registration is available for all meetings, whether in person or not.
-However, with virtual events, data can be used to track donor demographics, interaction and more.
-Online donation forms, follow-up emails, and even offline communication is possible based on data participants are asked to submit in order to attend the event – far more information than a website form could gather.
+However, with virtual events, data can be used to track donor demographics, interactions,s and more.
+Online donation forms, follow-up emails, and even offline communication are possible based on data participants are asked to submit in order to attend the event – for more information than a website form could gather.

 Virtual Events Are Flexible